 The past several decades have brought tremendous growth in the numbers of health care facilities and providers offering integrative health care training and services.
 Consumers in the United States use these complementary and alternative medicine (CAM) therapies in greater numbers than ever before.
 Why is this occurring?
 How do integrative medicine and traditional medicine differ in their approach to care from conventional Western medicine?
 What integrative health care practices do practitioners and patients use?

-Health care providers can assist clients with their healing process through the creation of healing environments – spaces that support the individual’s inner healer and utilize the environment to maximize its healing effects.
-This course will provide an overview of the elements of healing environment and its effect on health and describe how to create a healing environment.
+Every individual has the capacity to enhance his or her healing process (or the healing process of clients) through the creation of healing environments – spaces that support the individual’s inner healer and utilize the environment to maximize its healing effects.

-The goal of this certificate program is to provide the learner with an overview of holistic and integrative therapeutic modalities and their role in health and healing.
+The outcome of this certificate program is for the learner to describe holistic and integrative therapeutic modalities and their role in health and healing.

 Certificate Objectives - Upon completion you will be able to do the following: